feelpp/feelpp/FAQ/FAQExecution.md

 ## How to monitor the memory usage in Feel++

-It is not easy to have a precise account for memory usage in a code with standard unix tools. \c top, \c ps or \c htop can tell you more or less what memory has been allocated with the OS to your application but it is not, and by far, a precise account.
+It is not easy to have a precise account for memory usage in a code with standard unix tools. `top` , `ps`  or `htop`  can tell you more or less what memory has been allocated with the OS to your application but it is not, and by far, a precise account.

-You can compile and link your application with PETSc in Debug mode and use the following function \c logMemoryUsage(<string>) to monitor in LOG files accurately the amount of memory spent by PETSc.
+You can compile and link your application with PETSc in Debug mode and use the following function `logMemoryUsage(` <string>) to monitor in LOG files accurately the amount of memory spent by PETSc.
 The string allows you to write a message in the LOG file to better identify the place where you monitored the memory.
-Also this function displays system information using the \c ps command.
+Also this function displays system information using the `ps`  command.
 Your code can be instrumented as follows:
 ```cpp
 Environment::logMemoryUsage("memory usage before:");